 From the time you wade in with your tube or kayak until the time you land, all is right.
 It’s the pause button you’ve been searching for.
 Soak up the sun, smell and hear the environment, and simply drift for a while.
 Your body and mind will be refreshed.

 When the world feels ugly, look for the beauty.
 For us, a scenic drive resets our perspective and reminds us that life continues.
 A few of our favorite scenic drives include Route 311 to Craig County, Route 11 to Botetourt County, and Route 221 to Floyd.
 Here’s why:

 Route 311 to Craig County is a mountain adventure as it includes both Catawba and Potts Mountains.
 You may not realize it as you’re driving, but this route takes you past the trailheads for McAfee Knob and Dragon’s Tooth, two of the three points in Virginia’s Triple Crown.
-If you’re hungry en route we wish you luck with your decision.
-Both The Homeplace and The Swinging Bridge are great options with great scenery, so much so that you’ll need to drive this route twice to give each a try.
+If you’re hungry, make your way to The Swinging Bridge in Paint Bank, known for its comfort food and buffalo burgers. are great options with great scenery, so much so that you’ll need to drive this route twice to give each a try.